LEVEL: 3 A LEVEL

 Computer Science A Level Student

-Good ability in Mathematics is important, so a GCSE grade of at least B/6 is essential.
-It is advisable to study Mathematics alongside Computer Science.
+Good ability in Mathematics is important, so a minimum GCSE grade of 5 is required.
+It is advisable to study Mathematics or Core Mathematics alongside Computer Science.

 No, the course is developed so that all students can learn at their own pace.
 Whilst students that have studied Computing previously will have some advantages over those who haven’t, there are many topics that will be new to all students.